Behavioral Health Treatment (BHT) Frequently Asked Questions (FAQs) - Provider Enrollment

 2. Do QAS Professionals or QAS Paraprofessionals need to enroll?

-3. How would a QAS Provider enroll who employs QAS Professionals and QAS Paraprofessionals?
+5. How would a QAS Provider enroll who employs QAS Professionals and QAS Paraprofessionals?

-4. Do QAS Providers who are licensed providers need to enroll or submit a supplemental enrollment application to bill for BHT services?
+6. Do QAS Providers who are licensed providers need to enroll or submit a supplemental enrollment application to bill for BHT services?

-No. DHCS implemented system edits to enable physicians, psychologists, physical therapists, occupational therapists, licensed marriage and family therapists, licensed clinical social workers, licensed professional clinical counselors, speech-language pathologists, and audiologists to bill for BHT services provided on or after July 1, 2025, to Medi-Cal FFS members, without taking additional action.
+No. DHCS implemented system edits to enable actively enrolled billing physicians, psychologists, physical therapists, occupational therapists, licensed marriage and family therapists, licensed clinical social workers, licensed professional clinical counselors, speech-language pathologists, and audiologists to bill for BHT services provided on or after July 1, 2025, to Medi-Cal FFS members, without taking additional action.

 Yes.
-Once this enrollment pathway was established, all QAS providers must enroll even if they only intend on continuing to contract with MCPs and will not provide BHT services to Medi-Cal FFS members.
+Once this enrollment pathway was established, all QAS Providers must enroll even if they only intend on continuing to contract with MCPs and will not provide BHT services to Medi-Cal FFS members.
 Please refer to the All Plan Letter 22-013 and APL 22-013 Frequently Asked Questions for more information about Medi-Cal Managed Care Screening and Enrollment Requirements.

 Yes.
 All enrolled, billing and rendering providers need an NPI.
 To apply and receive an NPI online, visit the National Plan & Provider Enumeration System website.

-9. Can a CBO bill for BHT services?
+10. Can a CBO bill for BHT services?

 Yes.
 A CBO may enroll and bill for BHT services provided to Medi-Cal FFS members on or after July 1, 2025.
 CBOs that have previously enrolled can submit a supplemental application to the provider enrollment system to allow them to bill for BHT services.

-10. Is there any assistance to help me enroll?
+11. Is there any assistance to help me enroll?

 Yes.
-DHCS created an enrollment checklist to assist QAS providers to identify what documents and information they will need when submitting their application in the online enrollment portal.
+DHCS created an enrollment checklist to assist QAS Providers to identify what documents and information they will need when submitting their application in the online enrollment portal.
 Additional information is also available in the FAQ for Medi-Cal Provider Enrollment for QAS provider organizations, QAS individuals, and CBOs offering BHT services.

 For more information, please see the provider enrollment FAQ for QAS Providers.